What is a Rural Program?

 A rural program in medical school is an organized and deliberate medical school strategy to produce physicians to rural practice and is described in an article in the Journal of Rural Health, Pipelines to Pathways (also referenced below).

 For a current listing of the growing community of practice in rural medical education and training contact longenec@ohio.edu.
-There are currently:
+As of July 1, 2024, there are:

-• Nine (9) schools of medicine that are located in a rural community
+• Nine (9) schools of medicine (allopathic and osteopathic) that are located in a geographically rural community

 • Forty-eight (48) medical schools with one or more formal rural programs, for a total of sixty-six (66)

-• One hundred and twenty-five (125) accredited rural residencies in Family Medicine, sixty-one (61) of them separately accredited rural track programs by our most recent
+• One hundred and thirty-three (133) accredited rural residencies in Family Medicine, sixty-nine (69) of them separately accredited rural track programs by our most recent typology, recruiting for 2025.

-• Twenty-five (25) accredited rural residencies in Internal Medicine, and a lesser number of rural programs in other specialties (see Rural Programs map)
+• Thirty (30) accredited rural residencies in Internal Medicine and sixteen (16) in Psychiatry, and a lesser number of rural programs in other specialties (see Rural Programs map)

 The RTT Collaborative maintains 2 maps:

-• For a map of Participating Programs in The RTT Collaborative, click here.
+• For a map of Participating Programs in The RMT Collaborative, click here.

-• For a map of all the rural residencies in Family Medicine, Internal Medicine, Psychiatry, and General Surgery, in the United States click here.
+• For a map of all the rural residencies in the specialties of Family Medicine, Internal Medicine, Psychiatry, and General Surgery, in the United States click here.

 Physician Assistant Education